AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 When configuring advanced networking features, the following restrictions apply.

+* A program can provision a single advanced networking option (flexible port egress, dedicated egress IP address, or VPN).
+* Advanced networking is not available for [sandbox programs.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/program-types.md)
 * A user in must have the **Administrator** role in order to add and configure network infrastructure in your program.
 * The production environment must be created before network infrastructure can be added in your program.
 * Your network infrastructure must be in the same region as your production environment's primary region.
+  * In the case where your production environment has [additional publish regions,](/help/implementing/cloud-manager/manage-environments.md#multiple-regions) you may create additional network infrastructure mirroring each additional region.
+  * You will not be allowed to created more network infrastructures than the maximum number of regions configured in your production environment.
   * You can define as many network infrastructures as available regions in your production environment, but new infrastructure must be the same type as the previously created infrastructure.
+  * When creating multiple infrastructures, you are permitted to select from only those regions in which advanced networking infrastructure has not been created.
+* Once created, [flexible port egress](#flexible-port-egress) and [dedicated egress IP address](#dedicated-egress-ip-address) infrastructure types cannot be edited.
+The only way to change configured values is to delete and recreate the configurations.
+*  You can not edit network infrastructure if it has the status **Creating**, **Updating**, or **Deleting**.
+* You can not apply an advanced networking configuration to an environment if the environment is in the **Updating** status.

+### Configuring and Enabling Advanced Networking {#configuring-enabling}

+Using advanced networking features requires two steps:

+1. Configuration of the advanced networking option, whether [flexible port egress,](#flexible-port-egress) [dedicated egress IP address,](#dedicated-egress-ip-address) or [VPN,](#vpn) must first be done at the program level.
+1. To be used, the advanced networking option must then be enabled at the environment level.

+Both steps can be done either using the Cloud Manager UI or the Cloud Manager API.

+* When using the Cloud Manager UI, this means creating advanced network configurations using a wizard at the program level and then editing each environment where you wish to enable the configuration.
-### Configuring via the Cloud Manager API {#api-usage}

-As a general configuration strategy, the `/networkInfrastructures` API endpoint is invoked at the program level to declare the desired type of advanced networking, followed by a call to the `/advancedNetworking` endpoint for each environment to enable the infrastructure and configure environment-specific parameters.
+* When using the Cloud Manager API, the `/networkInfrastructures` API endpoint is invoked at the program level to declare the desired type of advanced networking, followed by a call to the `/advancedNetworking` endpoint for each environment to enable the infrastructure and configure environment-specific parameters.

+>[!TIP]
+>
-Reference the appropriate endpoints in the [Cloud Manager API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) for each formal syntax, and sample requests and responses.
+>If you choose to configure advanced networking via API, please reference the appropriate endpoints in the [Cloud Manager API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) for each formal syntax, and sample requests and responses.

 ## Flexible Port Egress {#flexible-port-egress}